adrbin42/week1project/README.md

-Week One Projectn- HTMLn- CSS
+Week One Project- HTML- CSS

+First weekly project, for TIY Atlanta May 2017 cohort.
+First submission.